stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 1. Task family

-   * Explanations about CH, large cardinals, forcing, determinacy, and their impact on mainstream mathematics.
+   * Explanations about CH, large cardinals, forcing, determinacy and their impact on mainstream mathematics.
-   * Scenario questions where the user explicitly switches between “assume CH”, “assume not CH”, and “work only in ZFC”.
+   * Scenario questions where the user explicitly switches between “assume CH”, “assume not CH” and “work only in ZFC”.

 2. Conditions

    * Baseline: model without Q016 modules, answering directly.
-   * TU augmented: model with SetTheoryContextHead and AxiomSwitchRouter active, plus training signals described above.
+   * TU augmented: model with `SetTheoryContextHead` and `AxiomSwitchRouter` active, plus training signals described above.

 3. Metrics